 My daughter Matisse has never pooped.
 She never even passed meconium after birth.
 Along with bilious vomiting and an unwillingness to feed, her lack of pooping alerted us to the fact that our baby was sick.
-We would not know how sick for several months, since in the meantime, she was misdiagnosed with a condition called Hirschsprung disease because it was believed that parts of Matisse's large bowel did not work.
+We would not know how sick for several months since in the meantime, she was misdiagnosed with a condition called Hirschsprung's disease because it was believed that parts of Matisse's large bowel did not work.

 As devastating as this was for us, her parents, we were somewhat reassured to hear there was hope for our baby, namely a surgery that would bring her "working" intestine out through opening onto her abdomen called a stoma.
 She would be able to poop into a colostomy bag, allowing time for her large bowel to fully develop in its own time and then later she could have another procedure to reverse the ostomy.

-Here is advice to other parents on how we’ve coped so far:
+Here's some advice to other parents on how we’ve coped so far:

 We check her ostomy bag prior to going into the water to make sure there are no leaks.
-Matisse does swim, but does not tend to submerge too deeply in the water or do anything crazy like diving because she also has a central line.
-I do try to cover the ostomy with a swim top and/or ostomy pouch cover to prevent others from possibly getting upset when she’s in a community pool.
+Matisse swims but does not tend to submerge too deeply in the water or do anything crazy like diving because she also has a central line.
+I do try to cover the ostomy with a swim top and/or ostomy pouch cover to prevent others from possibly getting upset when she’s at a community pool.
 I view the ostomy pouch as no different from a swim diaper for a baby.
 I take every precaution to prevent an accident, but cannot 100% guarantee it.